Corn is an important crop in the United States. Globally, one-third of all corn in grown in the United States.

 U.S. Corn Belt

 While corn can be grown in nearly every state, within the United States the majority of corn grown happens in the Midwest over a swath of area known as the “corn belt.”
+This area includes states like Iowa, Illinois, Indiana, Nebraska, and Minnesota.
+Iowa and Illinois are the top two corn-producing states, contributing nearly 35% of the total U.S. corn production.

-Map of Corn Cropland in the Midwest
+Map of corn cropland in the midwest

 This map created by NASA from USDA data shows the extensive of corn across the Corn Belt in the Midwest.
 The map uses 2020 Cropland Data Layer product provided by the National Agricultural Statistics Service.

-Table: Corn for Grain Area Harvested in 2020
+Table: Corn for grain area harvested in 2020

 State | Area harvested – 2020 (1,000 acres) |